TechFrederick/community/docs/techcity/services.md

 As the system grows,
 we may wish to split the catalog up.

+### Events Service

+The events service is a data service that handles functionality related to the management of events.
+These events are referring to in-person, physical events for humans, not the kind of events that are happening in an event-based software system.

 ### Fetcher

 The fetcher service is responsible for handling the fetch command trigger.